ishitach/Dynamic-memory-allocator/README.md

 Make an efficient memory allocator from a basic allocator based on implicit free list.

-Copy all the files in lab folder to a protected directory in which you plan to do the work.

-Type you name and email address in the header comment at the top of mm.c.

 Type the command make to compile and link a basic memory allocator, the support routines, and the test driver.
 This basic memory allocator is based on an implicit free list, first fit placement, and boundary tag coalescing.